 To name the Union of Concerned Scientists as a beneficiary of your retirement plan or other financial plan, contact your bank or insurance company to see whether a change of beneficiary form must be completed.

-How to change a beneficiary designation:
+How to update a beneficiary designation:

 - Login to your account or request a Change of Beneficiary Form from your custodian (the business holding your money or assets).